Born and raised in a working class, northeast suburb of Detroit, Rob cultivated a love of music, writing, and media at a young age.

 Released in early September 2015, “The Orbit Magazine Anthology” is Rob’s first book The four year passion project focused on reprinting and telling the stories related to creation of Orbit, Fun, and White Noise magazines, their eclectic staffs, and prankster ringleader “Jerry Vile” Peterson.
 The book was selected by the Library of Michigan as one of 20 Michigan Notable Book Award winners for 2016.

-Rob lives in Hamtramck with his two cats – Holly & Max.
+Rob lives in Hamtramck with his wife, Erin, and their two cats – Holly & Max.